How Is Dog Food Made?

 Before a better understanding of dogs’ nutritional needs developed, people mostly fed dogs dribs and drabs from human food stores.
-This held true for shipyard dogs, which used to gobble down hardtack biscuits.
-These biscuits, which are still sold today, were just crunchy, wheat-based crackers that stored well.
+Feeding scraps of people food held for shipyard dogs, which used to gobble down hardtack biscuits.
+These biscuits, which are still available today, were just crunchy, wheat-based crackers that stored well.

 Advertising targeted dog owners, with celebrities of the time serving as spokespeople.
 For example, Zawistowski says that posters of Admiral Richard Byrd, a famous explorer who went to the Arctic and Antarctic, featured photographs of Byrd in the tundra with his dogs.
 At least one pet food company even paid Byrd to travel around the world and promote dog food.

 With the growing popularity of commercial pet products came a need for regulation.
 In 1909, the Association of American Feed Control Officials was founded to oversee pet food quality.
 To this day, quality pet foods feature an AAFCO nutritional adequacy statement that indicates that the food is complete and balanced for a particular life stage.
 Kurt Gallagher, communications director of the Pet Food Institute, reported that AAFCO paved the way for canned dog foods, “with regulations established in 1917 for canned pet food products.”

 The two World Wars put a dent in businesses, but during the high-growth 1950s, snack food manufacturing resulted in another ingenious moment.
 Astute observers, watching cheese puff extruders turn out tasty bites, had the idea that such machinery could produce dry pet foods with yummy, nutritious coatings, says Zawistowski.
 This discovery resulted in the first pellet-sized dry foods, similar to those still sold today.